YorkDevelopers/venimus/README.md

 The following APIs can be called by normal users once they have authenticated.

+### GET /api/user/events

+Allows the user to view all the future events they have signed up to.
+The following properties are returned:

+* GroupSlug - the ID of the group.
+* GroupName - the name of the group.
+* EventSlug - the ID of the event within the group.
+* EventTitle - the title of the event
+* EventDescription - the full description of the event in markdown
+* EventStartsUTC - Date and time the event starts
+* EventFinishesUTC - Date and time the event ends

 ### POST api/user/groups/{GroupSlug}/Events

 Allows the user to sign up for an event.
 The following details must be provided: